truonghuy/academic-kickstart/content/publication/affective_drone_prelim.md

 # Tags (optional).
 #   Set `tags = []` for no tags, or use the form `tags = ["A Tag", "Another Tag"]` for one or more tags.
-tags = ["social robotics". "emotional motions", "drone swarms"]
+tags = ["social robotics", "emotional motions", "drone swarms"]

 # Links (optional).
 url_pdf = ""